 The vet or organisation you choose to microchip your dog will use a microchip assigned to a specific database, such as www.petlog.org.uk or www.anibase.com.
 You must contact them to ensure that your latest address and contact details are registered on the database.

 How can I find out if my dog is microchipped or if my details are up-to-date?

 If your dog is microchipped, you should have a confirmation letter or email, including an ID or reference number as well as a microchip number.
 If you know which database your pet is registered on, you can check your details are up-to-date by logging in online.
 You can also contact the database team over the phone.

 To find out whether your dog is microchipped, or to find out the microchip number, take them along to your local vet and have them scanned.
 Once you have the microchip number, you can use a chip checker online to find out who they're registered with.

 What happens if I don't get my dog microchipped?

-If your dog isn't microchipped and registered on an approved database then you could be served with a notice ordering you to microchip your dog.
+If your dog isn't microchipped and registered on an approved database, you could be served with a notice ordering you to microchip your dog.
 You'll have 21 days to do so or you may be liable to pay a £500 fine and could face criminal prosecution.

-If your contact details change and you don't update your details on the database, then you could also receive a notice and may be liable to pay a fine of £500.
+If your contact details change and you don't update them on the database, then you could also receive a notice and may be liable to pay a fine of £500.

-Before selling a dog or giving him/her away to a new owner, you must microchip them and it's recommended that you also register the details of the new owner on the database.
+Before selling a dog or giving them away to a new owner, you must microchip them.
+It's recommended that you also register the details of the new owner on the database.
 The new keeper is responsible for ensuring their contact details are registered.